Hackmud has several shell commands available, some explicitly told to you and some not.

 Used to purchase microtransactions for user slots and retire slots, listed in `Cstore_list`.

-Utilizes the steam overlay for the payment prompt.
-Make sure it's enabled before using this command.
+Utilizes the steam overlay for the payment prompt when purchasing bits.
+Make sure it's enabled before buying bits.